Homogenization of a mean field game system in the small noise limit: Introduction

-Because of the small noise limit, the effective system is expected to be a first order system formed by a Hamilton-Jacobi equation and a transport equation, where the effective Hamiltonian and the effective drift need to be suitably defined.
+Because of the small noise limit considered here, the effective system is expected to be a first order system formed by a Hamilton-Jacobi equation and a transport equation, where the effective Hamiltonian and the effective drift need to be suitably defined.
 More precisely, in our case, the limit system will be with initial/terminal condition $u^0(x,T)=u_0(x)$ and $m^0(x,0)=m_0(x)$.
-The effective operators $\bar H, \bar b$ appearing in the limit system are obtained through a cell problem, which is the following ergodic mean field game system We observe that, with this choice of small noise and local coupling, the cell problem has a MFG structure.
-On the other hand, in the case of homogenization of MFG systems without small noise or with nonlocal smoothing term $V$, we expect a cell problem almost decoupled: equation (i) in \eqref{ucorintro} does not depend anymore on $m$, so we can solve it as a standard ergodic equation in $\T^n$.
-In the case of strong noise, i.e. a second order part oft the form $\Delta u$ we expect an explicit formula for the effective Hamiltonian $\bar H(P,\alpha)=\frac{1}{2}|P|^2\!-\int_{T^n}\!V(y, \alpha)dy$ (see Section~\ref{formalexp}).
+The effective operators $\bar H(P,\alpha), \bar b(P,\alpha)$ appearing in the limit system are obtained through the following cell problem.
+For every $P\in \mathbb{R}^n$, $\alpha\geq 0$, find the constant $\bar H(P,\alpha)$ for which there exists a solution to the ergodic mean field game system:

+while $\bar b$ is given by where $(u,m)$ is the solution to \eqref{ucorintro}.
+We observe that, with this choice of small noise and local coupling, the cell problem has a MFG structure.
+On the other hand, in the case of homogenization of MFG systems without small noise or with nonlocal smoothing term $V$, we expect a cell problem almost decoupled: equation (i) in \eqref{ucorintro} does not depend anymore on $m$, so we can solve it as a standard ergodic equation in $\mathbb{T}^n$.
+In the case of strong noise, i.e. a second order part of the form $\Delta u$ we expect an explicit formula for the effective Hamiltonian $\bar H(P,\alpha)=\frac{1}{2}|P|^2\!-\int_{\mathbb{T}^n}\!V(y, \alpha)dy$ (see Section~\ref{formalexp}).

 The purpose of this paper is twofold: a study of the effective operators $\bar H$ and $\bar b$ and a convergence result for problem~\eqref{systemintro}.
-We provide the following properties of $\bar H$ and $\bar b$: local Lipschitz continuity, monotonocity in $\alpha$, coercivity in $P$ of $\bar H$ and asymptotic behaviour of $\bar H$ and $\bar b$ with respect to $P$.
+We provide the following properties of $\bar H$ and $\bar b$: local Lipschitz continuity, monotonicity in $\alpha$, coercivity in $P$ of $\bar H$ and asymptotic behaviour of $\bar H$ and $\bar b$ with respect to $P$.
 As a matter of fact, we establish the following formula

-where $m$ is the solution to~\eqref{ucorintro} while $\tilde m$ is a function with values in $\R^n$ defined as a solution of a suitable system (see problem~\eqref{mvarP}) and, roughly speaking, coincides with $\nabla_P m$.
+where $m$ is the solution to~\eqref{ucorintro} while $\tilde m$ is a function with values in $\mathbb{R}^n$ defined as a solution of a suitable system (see problem~\eqref{mvarP}) and, roughly speaking, coincides with $\nabla_P m$.

-The interesting feature is that the limit system \eqref{systemeffintro} may loose the mean field game structure because $\nabla_P \bar H(P,\alpha)$ may not coincide with $\bar b(P, \alpha)$.
+The interesting feature is that the limit system \eqref{systemeffintro} may lose the mean field game structure because $\nabla_P \bar H(P,\alpha)$ may not coincide with $\bar b(P, \alpha)$.
 We provide an explicit example where this phenomenon appears.